jetbrains-academy/kotlin-onboarding-introduction/Introduction/TheFirstDateWithProgramming/Introduction/task.md

 Hello!
-Welcome to the CSC Kotlin course.
+Welcome to the Kotlin course.
-This block of the course is designed for beginners and focuses on the basic concepts of the Kotlin language.
+This course is designed for novices in Kotlin and focuses on the basic concepts of the Kotlin language.

 Each lesson of the course is built in the form of a project: